12 October 2022

 On the eastern edge of the Yorkshire Dales is the popular village of Middleham, which is famously the home of a number of top racing stables and the ruined remains of Middleham Castle.
 You can watch racehorses being walked through the village on their way to the gallops and explore the 12th-century castle that was once the home of Richard III.
 Middleham lies between two Wensleydale rivers with lots of scenic walks to try in the surrounding countryside.

-Other towns and villages include:
+Other Yorkshire Dales market towns and pretty villages include:

 The best Yorkshire Dales walks